 Spoon the dough into a well-greased cake pan, pushing it to the edges with your spoon then sprinkle on the remaining sugar.
 Again, try not to over handle the dough or it’ll get tough.
 Since this is a rustic-style recipe, you want it to have a craggy top that will catch butter when you serve it.
 Oh, man, it is so good with butter!

 Bake the bread for roughly 40 minutes, or until a toothpick inserted in the center comes out clean.
-It’ll develop a gorgeous golden brown top while it cooks and, oh, will your kitchen smell amazing!
+It’ll develop a gorgeous golden brown top while it cooks and your kitchen will smell amazing!

 Once it’s ready, remove the bread from the oven and let it cool in the pan 10 minutes before transferring it to a wire rack.
 I let it cool another 15 minutes longer while I heated the kettle to make tea.
 After that, we couldn’t wait one more minute to dig in.